Opteo/google-ads-api/docs/content/entities/campaign/get.md

 The `customer.campaigns.get(resource_name)` method returns the Campaign identified by a resource_name.

-_Note_: This function is heavily rate-limited by Google, so avoid using it in production.
+> Note: This function is heavily rate-limited by Google, so avoid using it in production.

 #### Arguments